Huegoxaga/notes/cloud-services/aws.md

   - [Click Here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax.html) to learn more about the query syntax
   - [Click Here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax-examples.html) for more examples
   - The time span for the logs are set in the top menu
+  - The concurrent queries limit is set to `10` when using AWS SDKs

 ## Lambda